Kohala Waterfall Swim and Hike

 - Rated: Easy, all ages are welcomed

-- Cool off with a swim under one of seven cascading waterfalls.
+- Cool off with a swim under two of seven cascading waterfalls

-- Enjoy a private picnic lunch with views of soaring sea cliffs and remote valleys at one of the island’s most iconic lookouts.
+- Enjoy a private picnic lunch with views of soaring sea cliffs and remote valleys at one of the island’s most iconic lookouts (with no crowds!)

 - Tour departs from Hawaii Forest and Trails Headquarters (click for directions, 12-minutes north of Kailua-Kona) and Waikoloa Queens’ Marketplace (click for directions)